Independent Research-Based Assessments

 This course of study will result in a non-accredited Bishop's Stortford College certificate at the end of the programme.
 Students can pursue any area of interest they wish – a great opportunity to taste something new, explore something extra-curricular or examine in detail an aspect of their academic area of interest in more depth.
 Students can work at their own pace during their ISP lessons in school and outside the classroom, developing independent study skills as they progress through their research.

-Here a couple of our Sixth Formers explain why they chose to do an IRP or EPQ project and how it has helped them to prepare for the future.
+Here one of our Sixth Formers explains why they chose to do an IRP or EPQ project and how it has helped them to prepare for the future.

 EPQ and IRP Showcase 2020-21